Jess Bonnan-White, Ph.D. (University of Iowa) - Associate Professor of Criminal Justice

 Joshua D. Duntley, Ph.D.
 (University of Texas) - Associate Professor of Criminal Justice

 Evolutionary psychology, forensic psychology, homicide, stalking, victim defenses, human mating, statistics.

-Christine Tartaro, Ph.D.
-(Rutgers, the State University) - Professor of Criminal Justice
+Christine Tartaro, Program Chair -Ph.D.
+(Rutgers, The State University of NJ) - Professor of Criminal Justice

 Corrections, research methods and statistics, violence in correctional facilities, suicide in correctional facilities, program evaluation, sentencing.